 The New Victory Theater

-A non-profit, children’s theatre on West 42nd Street and Broadway.
+A non-profit, children’s theater on West 42nd Street and Broadway.
 The Theater caters to all ages and audiences, including public school children, families and special needs groups.
 The Theater is owned by parent organization The New 42nd Street.
 The organization is the city’s first and only full-time performing arts space devoted to hosting performances for children and families.
 Performances include a variety of programming spanning from local performers to those from across the country and around the globe.
-The theatre is the largest provider of programming to New York City’s public schools, offering before- and after-show sessions and maintaining accessible prices of $2.00 per ticket.
-For many visitors, the New Victory Theatre represents their first time seeing and experiencing theatre as well as the performing arts.
+The theater is the largest provider of programming to New York City’s public schools, offering before- and after-show sessions and maintaining accessible prices of $2.00 per ticket.
+For many visitors, the New Victory Theater represents their first time seeing and experiencing the performing arts.

 Built in 1900 by Oscar Hammerstein, grandfather of the famous lyricist, the space is one of the city’s oldest and original operating Theater.
 The aesthetic was grand and inspired by Venetian architecture and incorporated a unique rooftop space, The Paradise Roof Gardens.
 Shared with the neighboring Victoria Theater, also owned by Hammerstein, this oasis featured a miniature village complete with ducks, chickens, cows—and a milkmaid who offered fresh milk to visiting children.

 Hosting large-scale musicals and plays to burlesque shows in the 1930s and then becoming a movie house, the space declined in the 1970s and sat vacant for years.
 In the 1990s, The New 42nd Street transformed the block and began renovation of the theater.
 In 1995, and the transformation into The New Victory Theater serving children and families became official in 1995.